RSNara/watch.js/README.md

 To test to see if the key works, simply run ```watch.js source destination```.

-You can also generate a private key using PuTTYgen and try to log in via PuTTY using that.
+You can also generate a private key using PuTTYgen and try to log in via PuTTY (using the private key).
 If the key doesn't work, feel free to post an issue (after doing some digging around on google, that is).

 <br>
 Special thanks: